Pilgrimage (2017 film): Plot

 As the Mute and Diarmuid prepare to sneak into the camp, Raymond and his lieutenants appear.
 They are there for the relic, as they hired the Gaels to murder the pilgrims so that King John of England could claim the relic instead of the Pope.
-He says that John has become distrustful of his nobles in Ireland, thinking that they are more loyal to their relatives in Normandy and the King of France than to himself.
-During their discussion Diarmuid sneaks to Ciarán's side and attempts to cut his bonds; Brother Ciarán insists the boy let him go.
-Ciarán, who was driving the cart bearing the reliquary during the ambush, tells Diarmuid that he threw the relic from the cart before he and the cart were taken and that Diarmuid must find the relic and leave him to his fate.
+During their discussion Diarmuid sneaks to Ciarán's side and attempts to cut his bonds.
+Ciarán, who was driving the cart, tells Diarmuid that he threw the relic from the cart and that Diarmuid must find the relic and leave him to his fate.
+The Mute keeps Diarmuid from running back to try to save Ciarán as Raymond tortures him.

 The chime is the bell of a river ferry.
-Geraldus suggests that the Mute murder the ferrymen to enable their escape, but Brother Cathal barters with pearls he recovered from when they fell loose of the reliquary.
+Brother Cathal barters for passage with pearls he recovered from when they fell loose of the reliquary.
 The boat takes them almost to the coast, but as the tide is out, the estuary is too shallow to pass.
 Behind them, Raymond and his men cross into a clearing on the shore.
 The ferrymen, realizing their own danger, throw their cargo out of the boat, and all push the boat through the shallows.
-Geraldus, speaking French, convinces the Mute to turn around and buy the pilgrims time to escape, as God will forgive the former Crusader's sins, no matter how great.
-Diarmuid is crushed and tries to stop the Mute, but Geraldus holds him back as the boat begins to float.
+Geraldus, speaking French, convinces the Mute to buy the pilgrims time to escape with a promise of absolution for the former Crusader.
+Diarmuid is distraught and tries to stop the Mute, but Geraldus holds him back as the boat begins to float.

-On the boat, Cathal reveals that he was struck with the last arrow in and slumps over.
-Hearing the clang of swords ashore, Geraldus tells Diarmuid that the holy relic will inspire a thousand men like the Mute to holy violence.
+On the boat, Cathal reveals that he was struck with the last arrow and slumps over.
+Geraldus tells Diarmuid that the holy relic will inspire a thousand men like the Mute to holy violence.
 In disgust, Diarmuid moves to throw the relic overboard.
 Geraldus struggles with him and goes overboard with the relic, sinking to the ocean floor.

 The surviving ferryman asks Diarmuid, "Where to now?", but the novice has no answer.
-As the camera fades away a supernatural light shines down on the boat indicating God's will has been done.
+As the camera fades away, light shines down on the boat.